 Naloxone / Narcan - is a lifesaving medication that should be administered during an opioid overdose emergency to reverse the effects of opioids.
 It is an FDA-approved medication and works as an opioid antagonist: The naloxone molecules block opioid receptor sites, essentially 'kicking out' any opioids that were bound to the receptors.
 This reverses the toxic effects of an overdose.
 The medication can be used safely by anyone in the community to provide first aid.
-An individual cannot become addicted to naloxone, and naloxone cannot cause harm if they receive too much of it or if the person has no opioids in their system.
+An individual cannot become addicted to naloxone, and naloxone cannot cause harm if the person has no opioids in their system.
 Narcan is a brand name of naloxone that comes in an easy-to-use nasal spray device.